-We are externally managed by American Capital Agency Management, LLC, which we refer to as our Manager.
-Our Manager is a subsidiary of a wholly owned portfolio company of American Capital, Ltd., or American Capital, an investment company and alternative asset manager that is listed on The NASDAQ Global Select Market under the symbol "ACAS."
+We are externally managed by American Capital AGNC Management, LLC, which we refer to as our Manager.
+Our Manager is an indirect subsidiary of a wholly owned portfolio company of American Capital, Ltd., or American Capital, an investment company and alternative asset manager that is listed on The NASDAQ Global Select Market under the symbol "ACAS."
 Because we have no employees, our Manager is responsible for administering our business activities and day-to-day operations, subject to the supervision of our Board of Directors.

-Our principal objective is to generate net income for distribution to our stockholders through regular quarterly dividends from our net interest income, which is the spread between the interest income earned on our investment portfolio and the interest costs of our borrowings and hedging activities.
+Our principal objective is to preserve our net asset value while generating attractive risk-adjusted returns for distribution to our stockholders through regular quarterly dividends from our net interest income, which is the spread between the interest income earned on our interest-earning assets and the interest costs of our borrowings and hedging activities, and net realized gains and losses on our investments and other supplemental hedging activities.
 We fund our investments through short-term borrowings structured as repurchase agreements.
-Since our initial public offering on May 20, 2008, we have paid or declared dividends to our stockholders of \$273.2 million in the aggregate.
+Since our initial public offering on May 20, 2008, we have paid or declared dividends to our stockholders of \$1.5 billion in the aggregate.